peterlacko/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 <link rel="stylesheet" type="text/css" href="gooddata_react_components_bundle.css">
 ```

-The sampleindex.htmlfile in the demo folder already references your generated files from `../create-bundle/dist`.
+The sample index.html file in the demo folder already references your generated files from `../create-bundle/dist`.

 Once the `gooddata_react_components_bundle.js` file is included in your HTML page, it creates a GoodData React component and the helper functions mentioned inentry point JavaScript file (`render`, `unmountAll`, `unmount`).